Should I Take Prenatal Yoga Classes?

 Anticipate practicing endurance poses such as warriors, left lifts, triangle poses, and chair poses or squats to strengthen your glutes, back, legs and upper body.
 Strengthening these areas will also prep your body for labor and post-birth.

-Unlike fast-paced yoga classes, in prenatal yoga expect the pace to be slower which will encourage focused breathing while you practice the poses.
+Unlike fast-paced yoga classes, in pregnancy yoga you can expect the pace to be slower which will encourage focused breathing while you practice the poses.

 Focused breathing while doing the pose is so important because it requires you to be in the present moment and grounds you.